-Natural Voice - Natural Voice is an incredibly helpful tool that allows you to turn text into speech with realistic Al voices, you can scan the pages, copy and paste, import or browse the web, Natural Voice is there to help you.
+Speechify - Speechify is an incredibly helpful tool that allows you to turn text into speech, you can scan the pages, copy and paste, import or browse the web, speechify is there to help you.

 Claroview - ClaroView is a coloured overlay for your computer screen.
 Choose from over 73 standard colours or chose your own custom colour overlay.
 (ClaroView is preinstalled on all College computers.)